The river Wye behind the Bunch of Carrots Dog Friendly Pub in Herefordshire with grass in foreground and on far bank and blue sky

 Eastnor Castle has loads of events planned for the Summer as always.
 This is very local for us and we go relatively regularly.
 All the events are brilliant and you can easily fill the day there as a family.
 The castle and grounds are super dog-friendly too!
 During the summer holidays, there are events taking place both at the castle itself and in the adjoining deer park.
 Tickets need to be booked in advance for all events and often sell out early.

-• Sunday 10th to Thursday 14th August: Animal encounters with a range of exciting and exotic animals
+• Sunday 9th to Thursday 13th August: Animal encounters – learn about and meet some exotic animals.

-• Sunday 24th to Monday 25th August: Woodvilles Medieval living history camp with cooking, crafts and combat
+• Sunday 30th and Monday 31st August: Woodvilles Medieval Living History Camp: Interactive displays of living history including combat, crafts and cooking.

 Website: Eastnor Castle